hendri54/hendri54.github.io/private/light_rail/romf.md

 The Durham city night time noise limit in residential areas is 50 dBA.
 69 dBA is about 4 times louder than 50 dBA.

+On November 30, John Tallmadge started that any noise made by the ROMF would be drowned out by the increased noise from I-40 based on the clear cutting of the land parcel.
+Therefore he felt that noise would not be an issue.

 ## Chemicals

 Early November 2018, a GoTriangle representative provided us with a list of chemicals that *might* be stored at the proposed ROMF at Farrington Road.